-The Photographer's Eye - Design is the single most important factor in creating a successful photograph.
+The Photographer's Eye: Composition and Design - Design is the single most important factor in creating a successful photograph.
 The ability to see the potential for a strong picture, and then organize the graphic elements into an effective, compelling composition has always been one of the key skills in making photographs.

 Digital photography has brought an exciting aspect to design - first because the instant feedback from a digital camera allows immediate appraisal and improvement; and second because image-editing tools make it possible to alter and enhance the design after the shutter has been pressed.
 This has had a profound effect on the way digital photographers take pictures.

 The Photographer's Eye shows how anyone can develop the ability to see and shoot great digital photographs.
 The book explores all the traditional approaches to composition and design, but crucially, it also addresses digital technique of shooting in the knowledge that a picture will later be edited, manipulated, or montaged to result in a final image that may be very different from the one seen in the viewfinder.

 Readership: Advanced amateur and professional photographers, students of photography, design, new media art.

 About the Author - Michael Freeman is a renowned international photographer and writer who specializes in travel, architecture, and Asian art.
 He is particularly well known for his expertise in special effects.

 He has been a leading photographer for the Smithsonian magazine for many years, and has worked for Time-Life Books and Reader's Digest.
 Michael is the author of more than 20 photographic books, including the hugely successful Complete Guide to Digital Photography.